Harry Laidlaw

-Harry Laidlaw (born 1 March 1996 in Melbourne, Australia) is an alpine skier who will compete for Australia at the 2018 Winter Olympics in the alpine skiing events.
+Harry Laidlaw (born 1 March 1996 in Melbourne, Australia) is an alpine skier who competed for Australia at the 2018 Winter Olympics in the alpine skiing events.

 Career

 Laidlaw competed for Australia at the 2012 Winter Youth Olympics in the alpine skiing and competed in four events with his only completed result being 17th in the slalom event.

 He competed in his first World Championship in 2017 with him competing in the Super-G but didn't finish his first run.